untoldengine/UntoldEngine/README.md

 high-performance Apple-platform spatial visualization apps**, giving developers full control over rendering, shaders, and the engine pipeline.

-**Vision:** An engine that empowers creativity and never stands in its way.

-**Mission:** Build a reliable engine that lets developers focus on creating, not troubleshooting the tools they depend on.

-Want to help build it?
-Our [Engineering Principles](ENGINEERING_PRINCIPLES.md) show you how we work — join us.

-Untold Engine is built for developers and teams who:

-- Need **full control over Metal rendering, shaders, and engine systems**
-- Prefer a native **Swift + Metal** architecture on Apple platforms
-- Are building **XR, 3D, or spatial visualization applications**
-- Need to handle **large scenes, streaming data, or custom asset pipelines**
-- Want an open engine they can inspect, modify, extend, and embed

 Creator & Lead Developer:
 https://www.haroldserrano.com